HadesButGithub/not-a-piracy-guide/README.md

 * [What should you actually use?](https://github.com/HadesButGithub/not-a-piracy-guide#what-should-you-actually-use)
 * [Cost Tiers](https://github.com/HadesButGithub/not-a-piracy-guide#cost-tiers)
 * ["What the f\*ck is a torrent?" and Other Questions You May Have](https://github.com/HadesButGithub/not-a-piracy-guide#what-the-fck-is-a-torrent-and-other-questions-you-may-have)
+* I'm an iPhone User, What Should I Do?
+* Use These Browser Extensions
 * [VPNs](https://github.com/HadesButGithub/not-a-piracy-guide#vpns)
 * [DDL Clients](https://github.com/HadesButGithub/not-a-piracy-guide#ddl-clients)
 * [Torrent Clients](https://github.com/HadesButGithub/not-a-piracy-guide#torrent-clients)